finikorg/wpanusb/README.md

     Linux-->|USB| Zephyr
 ```

-Please note that there are 2 wpanusb in the picture:
+Please note that there are 2 `wpanusb`s in the picture:
 - Linux kernel driver (driver) which is described here
 - Zephyr application (firmware) which is described in
   [Zephyr samples/net/wpanusb](https://docs.zephyrproject.org/latest/samples/net/wpanusb/README.html)